wanaguirre/Customer-Segmentation-in-Banking/README.md

+This repository is just to show ans teach some of the Supervised ML models used to solve Classification problems.

 # Customer Segmentation in Banking

-In this repository I'll try to classify the customers of a bank, in order to know who should be targeted by a certain type of marketing.
+In this repository I'll classify the customers of a bank, in order to know who should be targeted by a certain type of marketing.
 This will allow the company to select precisely to whom they should sell each type of service.

 This segmentation will be done through the use of different Machine Learning models, such as the following:
 - Logistic Regression